roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 09: Threepeat ****** byTx_Tall_Tales© "I think he's sweet.
+"I think he's sweet.
 Did you see the flowers he brought?
 And he was going to leave when he thought he was interrupting.
 You'd never do that.
 You'd have walked in and joined us.
 He's considerate."

  "Karen, he's a great guy.
 He's been my friend for ages, and I love him like a brother.
 I think it's wonderful that you were his first.
 You are perfect for him, able to take control and guide him, and he needs the help."
 I told her, taking her back in my arms, and peeking out to see he was dancing with Beth again, and teaching her some twirl that brought her t-shirt up around her waist exposing her tiny panties.
 Beth was clearly a great dancer, and denying it was just BS.